 The measures of spatial autocorrelation, which identify the degree to which the employment density for a particular sector is correlated across spatial units, shows positive spatial autocorrelation.
 That is, EDs with a high density are typically surrounded with EDs which have similar density in that sector.
 Both measures are highly correlated with a correlation coefficient of -0.97.
-The negative correlation derives from the fact that for Geary's C, a statistic that is smaller than one indicates positive spatial autocorrelation.
+The negative correlation derives from the fact that for Geary's C a statistic that is smaller than one indicates positive spatial autocorrelation while for Moran's I a larger value indicates positive spatial autocorrelation.
 Interestingly, the degree of statistical significance of the measures is significantly lower for Geary's C.

-For Moran's I, all statistics indicate positive spatial correlation and all but one are statistically significant at the 95% level.
+For Moran's I all statistics indicate positive spatial correlation and all but one are statistically significant at the 95% level.
 On the other hand one of the Geary statistics indicates a negative spatial correlation and only 19 of the 30 statistics are significant at the 95% level.
 However, there is a high degree of concordance regarding ranks between both statistics.
 The most autocorrelated sector is Construction, while the least autocorrelated sector is the Manufacture of Transport Equipment.
 This suggests an interesting relationship between the measure of spatial concentration and that of spatial autorrelation, in that the least concentrated sectors appear to be most spatially correlated.
 This relationship is confirmed by correlation coefficients but is not as strong as one would expect.